hetida/hetida-designer/docs/user_guide/attached_metadata.md

 get_short_display_names
 get_measurements
 ```
-wth result structure analogous to the get_units example above.
+with result structure analogous to the get_units example above.

 For SERIES it provides: